spexod/iSLAT/README.md

 **iSLAT** (the **i**nteractive **S**pectral-**L**ine **A**nalysis
 **T**ool) is a python package that provides an interactive interface for the visualization, exploration, and analysis of molecular spectra.
-Synthetic models are made using a simple slab model written by Simon Bruderer and originally described in [Banzatti et al. 2012](https://ui.adsabs.harvard.edu/abs/2012ApJ...745...90B/abstract);
+Synthetic spectra are made using a simple slab model written by Simon Bruderer and originally described in [Banzatti et al. 2012](https://ui.adsabs.harvard.edu/abs/2012ApJ...745...90B/abstract);
 the code uses molecular data from [HITRAN](https://hitran.org/). iSLAT has been developed and currently tested on spectra at infrared wavelengths